madeleinevlt/phylogenytd/README.md

 IQ-TREE : http://iqtree.cibiv.univie.ac.at/

 If you use PhyML, your input should be in .PHYLIP format.
 From MAFFT, you can easily convert your fasta into PHYLIP format using the buttom "REFORMAT" and then select PHYLIP format.
+Or you can use http://phylogeny.lirmm.fr/phylo_cgi/data_converter.cgi.

 ## Visualize the phylogenetic tree